virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ```
 where:

-- `nodeType` - the parameter defining software stack within a node.
+- `nodeType` - parameter defining software stack within a node.
 For a detailed guidance see the [Container Types](/reference/container-types/) page.
 - `extip` *[optional]* - attaching public IP address to a container.
 The default value is *'false'*.
-- `fixedCloudlets` *[optional]* - a number of reserved cloudlets.
+- `fixedCloudlets` *[optional]* - number of reserved cloudlets.
 The default value is *'0'*.
-- `flexibleCloudlets` *[optional]* - a number of dynamic cloudlets.
+- `flexibleCloudlets` *[optional]* - number of dynamic cloudlets.
 The default value is *'1'*.
 - `displayName` *[optional]* - node's display name (i.e. [alias](https://docs.jelastic.com/environment-aliases))
     The following parameters are required for Docker nodes only:
 - `image` *[optional]* - name and tag of Docker image
 - `links` *[optional]* - Docker links
-    - `sourceNodeGroup` - a source node to be linked with a current node
+    - `sourceNodeGroup` - source node to be linked with a current node
-    - `alias` - a prefix alias for linked variables
+    - `alias` - prefix alias for linked variables
 - `env` *[optional]* - Docker environment variables
 - `volumes` *[optional]* - Docker node volumes
 - `volumeMounts` *[optional]* - Docker external volumes mounts